mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 ## 1.2.
 Creating the EFI System Partition (ESP)

 With now a clear slate, we can create an EFI partition (GUID type `EF00`).
-The ESP not be encrypted and will contain both the kernel and our bootloader; for this reason, I recommend giving it at least 300 MiB of space in order to avoid unpleasant surprises when updating the kernel.
+The ESP not be encrypted and will contain the Unified Kernel Image the system will boot from; for this reason, I recommend giving it at least 300 MiB of space in order to avoid unpleasant surprises when updating the kernel.

 ```gdisk
 Command (? for help): n